leilin-research/GCGRNN/README.md

 ### Training Time Comparison

 We find that GCNN-DDGF can be trained much faster than DCRNN at a single GTX 1080 Ti machine.
+The training configuration files can be found [here](https://github.com/transpaper/GCNN/tree/master/GCNN-DDGF_speed_volume/data/model)

 <img src="results/training_time_comparison.png" width="500" height="500" />